Your portal license¶

 Since your portal has global upper limits set, you want to avoid having anybody use all of the license quota just by him/herself.
 You can therefore set general limits on users and if your portal is open to anonymous users, set a different limit for them.
 You can also set a global limit for all anonymous users to be sure that they won't eat up all of your usage quota.

-You'll be able to set these limits in the Security subsection of the Configuration section of your portal's backoffice.
+You'll be able to set these limits in the Security subsection of the Configuration section of your portal's back office.

 When a user makes a request (be it an API call, a dataset creation of the publication of a dataset), we make sure he/she isn't running into the default limit set for him/her and isn't going over the global portal limit.
 Were it the case, a message would pop-up telling him/her so.

-Some of your users have specific roles within your organisation that justify their need for quotas larger than the default ones.
+Some of your users have specific roles within your organization that justify their need for quotas larger than the default ones.
 For example, you may allow registered users to create only a couple of datasets each, but your Chief Data Office will need to be able to publish as many datasets as the license allows.